Bachelor of Science in Nursing

 A Top-Ranked Program

-Trusted for over 110 years, Research College of Nursing is committed to empowering nurses, building leaders and caring for community.
+Trusted for over 115 years, Research College of Nursing is committed to educating nurses, developing leaders and caring for communities.
 With a curriculum emphasizing leadership and service, employers trust RCoN graduates to fill key nursing roles in healthcare facilities across the country.
 The U.S. Bureau of Labor & Statistics projects 15% growth of RN positions by 2026.

 Explore your possibilities with Research College of Nursing!